Built by a practicing dentist

 • Direct & indirect time at different rates

-• Hard cost line items
+• Hard cost line items & adjustable margin

 • Actual vs. estimated tracking